ttu/dotnet-fake-json-server/README.md

 ##### Why would I use this instead of other Fake Servers?

-1) API is built following the best practices and it can be used as a reference when building your own API
+1) API is built following the best practices and can be used as a reference when building your own API
 1) Can be run on Windows, Linux and macOS without any installation or prerequisites from executable or with Docker
 1) See features listed below